-Aster House, the newest restaurant and eventual music venue from Jeff Arundel, is now open in Minneapolis across the cobblestone street from the Mississippi River.
+Aster House, the newest restaurant and eventual music venue from Jeff Arundel, is now open in Minneapolis near the Mississippi River.
 Arundel tapped Karyn Tomlinson of St. Paul's Myriel and a Food & Wine Best New Chef of 2024 to consult on the menu.
 Heading the kitchen is chef Josh Jones.

 Arundel is quick to point out the historic features of the space (25 SE.
-Main St.) in the Brown-Ryan Livery Stable house, a stately stone structure built in the 1880s on St. Anthony Main, such as reclaimed wrought iron, stained-glass light fixtures and a hand-painted mural from a local artist.
+Main St.) in the Brown-Ryan Livery Stable house, a stately stone structure built in the 1880s, such as reclaimed wrought iron, stained-glass light fixtures and a hand-painted mural from a local artist.

 As the owner of Aster Cafe and Jefe on this same stretch of businesses, Arundel knows this area perhaps better than most restaurateurs.
 He began considering a new venture when Frgmnt Coffee opened in early 2023 in the nearby Riverplace.
 "I noticed this great influx of young, professional people in the neighborhood," he said about his plans to expand on this renewed vibrancy along Minneapolis' original main street.